yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 The good news here is that if users have not opted into the "improved results for Contextual Suggestions" experience, no additional data is sent or collected by Mozilla.

+You can check to see if you are opted in by navigating to <kbd>about:config</kbd> and searching for the `browser.urlbar.quicksuggest.scenario` key.
+If the value is **offline** or **history**, you are *not* opted in.

 ## Epilogue

-The bad news is that this release broke a lot of people's expectations and trust.
+The Firefox 93 release broke a lot of people's expectations and trust.
 Mozilla had explicitly said that *"As always, we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature.
 We’ll begin offering contextual suggestions to a percentage of people in the U.S. as an opt-in experience.
 We believe online ads can work without advertisers needing to know everything about you."*

 I (and I think most other people) took that to understand that the experience - without any update to the contrary - would be opt-in only.